Samuel Fuller: Early life

 After his father's death, the family moved to New York City, where at the age of 12, he began working as a newspaper copyboy.
 He became a crime reporter in New York City at age 17, working for the New York Evening Graphic.
-He broke the story of Jeanne Eagels' death.
+He broke the story of actress Jeanne Eagels' death.
 He wrote pulp novels, including The Dark Page (1944; reissued in 2007 with an introduction by Wim Wenders), which was later adapted into the 1952 movie Scandal Sheet.

+Late in life he said, "If only a reporter could get a thousand dollars an hour the way a director does, I'd be in it today".